Stock market today: Wall Street tumbles as bank fears erupt - ExBulletin

-NEW YORK (AP) Stocks fell on Wall Street on Thursday as concerns grew about a broken U.S. banking system.
+NEW YORK (AP) Stocks tumble on Wall Street on Thursday as concerns mount about a cracking U.S. banking system.

-The S&P 500 fell 0.7% to add to its loss for the week so far.
-The Dow Jones Industrial Average fell 286 points, or 0.9%, and is now down for the year, while the Nasdaq composite fell 0.5%.
+The S&P 500 was down 0.8% at noon as several forces in the market swirled, from the latest rate hike by the European Central Bank to a report that more American workers were laid off last week than foreseen.
+The Dow Jones Industrial Average was down 350 points, or 1%, at 33,063 as of 11 a.m.
+Eastern Time, while the Nasdaq composite was down 0.5%.

-The craziest action took place in the financial sector, where shares of PacWest Bancorp fell 50.6%.
+Some of the craziest action took place in the financial sector, where shares of PacWest Bancorp fell nearly 53%.
 It has recently come under intense scrutiny from investors following three of the four biggest US bank failures in history.

-The important thing to remember is that banking is as much about trust as it is about economics and accounting, said George Bory, chief investment strategist for fixed income at Allspring Global Investments.
-Were in a period where trust is very fragile, probably damaged.
-Policymakers are trying to restore confidence in the system, and you can just see what’s happening in stock prices: Confidence hasn’t been restored yet.

 Wall Street has been searching for other possible weak links in the system, which could lead to a rapid exodus of customer deposits as the industry faces much higher interest rates.
 PacWest said overnight that it was considering its options and that several potential partners and investors approached it.
 It also said deposits from its top customers had increased since late March.

-Fear is so great in the sector that shares of Western Alliance Bancorp plunged as much as 61% after a Financial Times report said the Phoenix-based bank was considering selling its business, among other options.
-But the company refuted the report, saying there “is not a single element of the article that is true”.
-His action reduced his fall to a loss of 38.5%.

-The wild moves came after Western Alliance tried to reassure investors late Wednesday with a statement that its deposits were flat and rose Monday through Tuesday.
+Shares of other small and medium-sized banks also fell, including a 39% drop for Western Alliance Bancorp.
+The Phoenix-based bank tried to reassure investors late Wednesday with a statement saying its deposits are stable and they increased from Monday to Tuesday.

-First Horizon, meanwhile, fell 33.2% after it and TD Bank Group agreed to cancel their merger deal.
+First Horizon fell 35.8% after it and TD Bank Group agreed to cancel their merger agreement.
 TD told First Horizon it doesn’t know when it might get regulatory approvals for the deal.

 Earlier this week, regulators seized First Republic Bank and sold most of it to JPMorgan Chase, hoping to bolster confidence in the sector.
 Officials stressed they saw the banking system was sound and safe, but concerns were not leaving the market.